The GNU implementation of the mm macro package is part of the

-Remember the current header and page number as refname.
+Remember the current heading and page numbers as refname.

-Saves string if string is defined. string is retrieved with .GETST.
+Saves string if string is defined. string is retrieved

 SG [arg ]

-closing.
+formal closing.
 The argument is appended to the reference

 data, printed at either the first or last author.
 The

-reference data is the location, department, and initials specified with
+reference data is the location, department, and initials

-Skip pages.
-If pages is 0 or omitted, a skip to the next page
+SK [n] Skip n pages.
+If n is 0 or omitted, the page is broken

-occurs unless it is already at the top of a
+unless the drawing position is already at the top of a

 Space vertically. lines can have any scaling factor, like

-‘3i’ or ‘8v’.
+“3i” or “8v”.
 Several SP calls in a line only produces

 the maximum number of lines, not the sum.
 SP is ignored

 also until the first text line in a page.
 Add \& before a

 TB [title [override [flag [refname]]]]

-register Lt is 1, which is the default.
+The register Tb is the table counter.
 The string Litb